ibaralf/automated_file_uploader/README.md

 * Spaces in file names still not currently supported.

 # License
-The gem is available as open source under the terms of the MIT License.
+This tool is available as open source under the terms of the MIT License.